Frninezy/NextDNS-Domain-Bulk-Loader/README.md

 To use the script:

 “*”Clone this repository to your local machine.
-“*”Modify the provided domains.txt file to include the domains you want to add.
+Modify the provided domains.txt file to include the domains you want to add.
-“*”Run the script python add_blocker.py or if you are using linux python3 add_blocker.py “*”Follow the on-screen instructions to authenticate with your NextDNS account and add the domains.
+Run the script python add_blocker.py or if you are using linux python3 add_blocker.py Follow the on-screen instructions to authenticate with your NextDNS account and add the domains.

 # Requirements
 NextDNS Account: You need to have an active NextDNS account to use these scripts.